+Charts and Grid

+Page File Transfers Chart

-Charts and Grid Description Page File Transfers Chart pages read (i Paging occur e Transfers chart shows recent Windows paging activity.
-It shows the number of in) and written (out) per second to and from the Page Files. rs when the Windows Virtual Memory Manager moves data or code between physical disk.
+The Page File Transfers chart shows recent Windows paging activity.
+It shows the number of pages read (in) and written (out) per second to and from the Page Files.

+Paging occurs when the Windows Virtual Memory Manager moves data or code between physical memory and disk.
 Sustained high paging rates can degrade system performance significantly.

+Page Faults Chart

-Page Faults Chart two types of p A page fault of (the set of part to wait while • A soft memorial • A harr read i ults chart shows the rate at which Windows is processing page faults.
-It compares the bage fault (soft and hard) and makes it easy to see the ratio between them. boccurs when a process references a page that is not in that processes working set ges visible to that process in physical memory).
-When this happens, the process has the Windows Virtual Memory Manager retrieves the page from virtual memory.
-Tapage fault occurs when Windows finds the required page somewhere in physical bory.
-It page fault occurs when the page is not in physical memory and Windows has to it from the page files.
-This is by far the more expensive of the two as it involves disk ard page faults are the cause of paging and can degrade performance significantly.
-Page Files Grid Page files are Code and da processes or there really is es grid shows the page files in use by Windows. e disk files that the Windows Virtual Memory Manager uses to back physical memory. ta is moved between physical memory and the page files as required, giving of the system the illusion that there is much more physical memory available than s.
-The process of moving data and code between memory and disk is called paging. es grid shows the following: Description Page File location (file name).
+The Page Faults chart shows the rate at which Windows is processing page faults.
+It compares the two types of page fault (soft and hard) and makes it easy to see the ratio between them.

+A page fault occurs when a process references a page that is not in that processes working set (the set of pages visible to that process in physical memory).
+When this happens, the process has to wait while the Windows Virtual Memory Manager retrieves the page from virtual memory.

+- A soft page fault occurs when Windows finds the required page somewhere in physical memory. - A hard page fault occurs when the page is not in physical memory and Windows has to read it from the page files.
+This is by far the more expensive of the two as it involves disk I/O. Hard page faults are the cause of paging and can degrade performance significantly.

+Page Files Grid The Page Files grid shows the page files in use by Windows.

+Page files are disk files that the Windows Virtual Memory Manager uses to back physical memory.
+Code and data is moved between physical memory and the page files as required, giving processes on the system the illusion that there is much more physical memory available than there really is.
+The process of moving data and code between memory and disk is called paging.
+The Page Files grid shows the following:

+Column Description Location Page File location (file name).
 Size The page file size (MB).
 Used The current Used space (MB) in the page file. % Used The current Used space as a percentage of the page file size.
 Peak % The peak percentage of space used in the specified page file.